rism-digital/verovio-reference-book/_book/04-advanced-topics/03-smufl.md

 #### Dynamics

-For dynamics, the font is used only where text and dynamic symbols are mixed together.
-Verovio automatically detects dynamic symbols within text and displays them appropriately.
-In such cases, however, the music font will always be VerovioText and the font specified with the `--font` option will not be used.
+For dynamics, Verovio automatically detects dynamic symbols within text and displays them appropriately.
+In some cases, it might be desirable to disable the automatic detection of dynamic symbols and the use of the music font.
+This can be achieved by setting a text font explicitly, as illustrated with the `<rend fontfam="Times">` in the second dynamic in this example:

 {% include music-notation example="dynam-01" %}

-In some cases, it might be desirable to disable the automatic detection of dynamic symbols and the use of the music font.
-This can be achieved by setting a text font explicitly, as illustrated with the `<rend fontfam="Times">` in the second dynamic in the example above.